-My eyes were only set on this when I first read the menu.
+My eyes were immediately set on this when I first read the menu.
 With the rising popularity of Korean Fried Wings, I was curious to see BIRD’s take on this Asian twist.
 I liked the fried chicken itself but it’s not saucy enough in my opinion.
-The glaze wasn’t evenly over all the wings.
-Instead it’s more like some sauce over a plate of chicken with sesame sprinkled on top.
-The fried chicken was pretty decent – a crispy coating and fairly succulent meat.
+The glaze wasn’t tossed evenly over all the wings.
+Instead, it’s more like some sauce drizzled over a plate of chicken with sesame sprinkled on top.
+The fried chicken was decent, offering a crispy coating and fairly succulent meat.
 It’s in overall good but the Korean flavours didn’t really pop out as much as I anticipated.
 They’re enjoyable but lacked that wowing factor and the saucy finger-licking effect that Korean wings normally does.

 For this one, the honey ginger is served separately to the fried chicken.
-Again it’s pretty good fried chicken on its own.
-The sauce has a nice kick of ginger and also a lime-y tang.
-It really reminded me of some home Cantonese flavours.
-More specifically the honey & lemon drink we have in traditional restaurants.
-Whether it matches with the fried chicken, I’m not a hundred percent convinced about it.
-The reason is I don’t think it’s a sauce that you can just throw onto any fried chicken.
+Again it’s a plate of decent fried chicken on its own.
+The sauce had a nice kick of ginger and also a limey tang.
+It somewhat reminded me of some home Cantonese flavours.
+More specifically, it reminded me of the honey & lemon drink we have in traditional Cantonese restaurants.
+Whether it matches with the fried chicken, I’m not a hundred per cent convinced about it.
+The reason being I don’t think it’s a sauce that you can just throw onto any fried chicken.
 In my head, the way this could work is handling the poultry in a more Asian-style way and have the Honey Ginger glazed over it.
-There’s a gap in blending the typical Western fried chicken with this cozy Far East flavour.
+At the end, I just felt there was a bit of a gap in blending the classic American fried chicken with this Far East flavour.

 As for the Buffalo Wings, these ones are more evenly glazed.
-It’s definitely saucier than the Korean glazed wings as well.
+It was definitely saucier than the Korean glazed wings as well.
 I find the flavours somewhat lying in between Buffalo and Louisiana.
 Regardless, these wings were lovely.
 The flavours worked out well with the fried chicken.
-It’s one nice classic plate of wings.

 Chicken & Waffles Plate

 First of all, how gorgeously fluffy these waffles look?!
-It looks extra pretty as well with the icing sugar dusted on top.
+It looked extra pretty as well with the icing sugar dusted on top.
 The waffles for certain tasted as great as it looks.
-It carries this buttery aroma and eggy flavour with a beautiful subtle hint of sweetness.
-Add a slab of the honey butter and a drizzle of maple syrup, these waffles are absolutely heavenly.
+It carried this buttery aroma and eggy flavour with a beautiful subtle hint of sweetness.
+Add a slab of the honey butter and a drizzle of maple syrup, these waffles were absolutely heavenly.
 Altogether with the fried chicken, it’s most absolutely one flawless comfort food.

 Nashville Hot Fried Chicken Burger

-This burger involves fried chicken thigh, Nashville hot sauce, American cheese, buttermilk ranch, lettuce & pickles.
+This burger was made of fried chicken thigh, Nashville hot sauce, American cheese, buttermilk ranch, lettuce & pickles.
 The piece of fried chicken was good and, most importantly, not dry or tough to eat.
 All the sauces add a nice tease of flavours as well.
 Not the most stunning fried chicken burger we’ve had but definitely a satisfying one.

 Glazed Doughnut & Doughnut Holes

-And for desserts, we’re served with doughnuts.
+And for desserts, we were served with doughnuts.
 The iftar menu stated it to be their glazed doughnuts but they were running out of them so some of us were served with the doughnut holes instead – which I actually preferred.

-These mini doughtnuts were still hot when served on the table.
-They are dusted with cinnamon sugar and served with a chocolate dipping sauce.
-The freshly baked doughnuts were so warm and fluffy.
+These mini doughnuts were still hot when served on the table.
+They were dusted with cinnamon sugar and served with a chocolate dipping sauce.
+These freshly baked doughnuts were so warm and fluffy.
 The chocolate sauce was sweet but not particularly rich.
-If it was more chocolate-y, it would have been absolutely perfect.
+If it was a little more chocolate-y, it would have been perfect then.

 For the glazed doughnut, we were served with a chocolate glazed one and a caramel one (which was at somewhere on the other end of the table).
 I was way too full to try them out at that point.

-To sum up, it was definitely one lovely evening to break fast and enjoy iftar with some soul food with a group of like-minded foodies.
-The food was generally good and decent.
-My favourite ought to be the Fried Chicken and Waffles as it really hits the spot for me.
-We also really enjoyed the hipster setting and music (it was a bit loud though), which all adds to the dining experience.
-It’s all in all a nice spot to indulge yourself with comfort food.
+It’s definitely been lovely to break fast and enjoy iftar with like-minded foodies at BIRD Restaurant.
+The food was generally decent.
+My favourite ought to be the Fried Chicken & Waffles, which really hit the spot for me.
+It’s all in all a nice spot to indulge with a little fried chicken treat!

 Closest Station: Hoxton / Shoreditch High Street